Luke Maile Preview, Player Props: Reds vs. Guardians

 Guardians Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians' 3.95 team ERA ranks seventh across all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA among all MLB pitching staffs (3.99).

-- Guardians pitchers combine to surrender 165 home runs (1.1 per game), the fewest in baseball.
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- The right-hander's most recent time out was on Wednesday against the Kansas City Royals, when he went 5 1/3 innings, surrendering three earned runs while giving up seven hits.
+- In his most recent time out on Friday, the righty went five innings against the Baltimore Orioles, giving up four earned runs while surrendering six hits.

+- The 28-year-old has amassed an ERA of 3.91, with 7.4 strikeouts per nine innings, in 20 games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.